The Libris e-commerce feature allows organizations to simply and efficiently sell images online in a variety of ways.

 If a visitor is viewing a gallery on your portal site or is browsing the results of an image search, they can click on an image in order to open up the enlarged version.
 We refer to this as a single image display.

-If the image has been priced for purchase, the visitor will see a button with a shopping cart at the bottom of the right hand pane.
+If the image has been priced for purchase and the "Cart" has been added to the Visible Navigation Items, the visitor will see a button with a shopping cart at the bottom of the right hand pane.

 Once this button is clicked, the buyer will be presented with all of the purchasing options you've assigned to that particular image.
-Read more about purchasing options in Ways to Sell Your Images.
+Read more about purchasing options by reviewing Pricing Profiles.

 Next Steps for Image Purchase